The characteristic polynomial of sums of random permutations and regular digraphs: Proof of spectral gaps

 \section{Proof of spectral gaps}

-There are two popular models to generate simple random regular digraphs: \begin{enumerate}[(1)] \item Permutation model: Let $A=\sum_{i=1}^d P^{(i)}$ be a sum of $d$ independent uniformly random permutations.
-Sample $A$ conditioned on $A$ being an adjacency matrix of a simple digraph. \item Uniform model: Sample a $d$-regular digraph uniformly from all $d$-regular digraphs with $n$ vertices. \end{enumerate} It was proved in \cite{janson1995random} and \cite{molloy19971} that the two models are \textit{contiguous}, which means if a sequence of events happens asymptotically almost surely in model, it holds for the other model as well.
-For fixed $d$, our Theorem \ref{thm:mc} can be applied to show a spectral gap result for the two models.
+{In the statement of Theorem \ref{cor:spectral_gap_fixed_d}, we recalled the main models for random regular digraphs: (i) is the sum-of-permutation model, (ii) is the sum-of-permutation model conditioned on being simple and (iii) is the uniform directed regular graph.} It was proved in \cite{janson1995random} and \cite{molloy19971} that the two models (ii) and (iii) are \textit{contiguous}, which means if a sequence of events happens asymptotically almost surely in model, it holds for the other model as well.
+For fixed $d$, our Theorem \ref{thm:mc} can be applied to show a spectral gap result for the {three} models.

-The proof follows the same way as in \cite[Theorem 1.1]{bordenave2020convergence} and \cite[Theorem 2.6]{coste2021sparse}.
-We will use the following proposition from \cite {shirai2012limit}.
-We identify multisets with integer-valued Radon measures and endow the space of multisets with the topology of vague convergence, and the space of random multisets with the topology of weak convergence with respect to the topology of vague convergene.
+{The proof is slightly different than \cite[Theorem 1.1]{bordenave2020convergence} and \cite[Theorem 2.6]{coste2021sparse} since we directly rely on the Hurwitz theorem as in \cite {shirai2012limit}.} We identify multisets with integer-valued Radon measures and endow the space of multisets with the topology of vague convergence, and the space of random multisets with the topology of weak convergence with respect to the topology of vague convergence.

-\begin{prop}[Proposition 2.3 in \cite{shirai2012limit}] Let $f_n$ be a sequence of random functions in $D_r$ converging in law to a non-zero function $f$.
+\begin{prop}[Proposition 2.3 in \cite{shirai2012limit}] Let $f_n$ be a sequence of random functions in $D_r$ converging in law to a function $f$ that is {almost surely not identically zero}.
 Let $\Phi_n$ and $\Phi$ be the random multisets of the zeros of $f_n, f$ in $D_r$, respectively.
 Then $\Phi_n$ converges in law towards $\Phi$. \end{prop}